jepixo/Huedini/README.md

     ```
     Huedini will now be running on `http://localhost:5173` (or another port specified by Vite).

-## 🤝 Contributing

-We welcome contributions\!
-If you have suggestions, bug reports, or want to contribute code, please check out our [Contributing Guidelines](https://www.google.com/search?q=CONTRIBUTING.md) (create this file if it doesn't exist).

 ## 📄 License

 This project is licensed under the [MIT License](https://www.google.com/search?q=LICENSE) - see the `LICENSE` file for details.